 | "AI Studio shows a project or quota page" | Live quota belongs to the project/account state | Every model row has a free tier |

 That distinction is not pedantic.
-It changes the next action.
 If the reader is building code, they need to know whether generated images are billed by Google's API route.
-If the reader is experimenting in Gemini or Flow, they need the consumer product's current limits.
 If the reader is evaluating a provider, they need to ask who owns the credits, billing, data handling, support, and recovery path.

 Use the dedicated free API key reality guide when the question is credential setup versus paid output.
 Use the Nano Banana 2 online free guide when the real job is consumer access rather than developer API billing.

-Nano Banana 2 vs Pro Is A Default-And-Override Rule
+Lite, Nano Banana 2, and Pro Are A Lane Rule

 The model choice is not a neutral winner table.
-It is a routing rule: use Nano Banana 2 first, then pay for Pro when the failure mode justifies it.
+It is a routing rule: use Lite when 1K speed and price are the job, use Nano Banana 2 as the versatile default, and pay for Pro when the failure mode justifies it.

 | Workload | Start with | Why |